mike632t/gcc-md5sum/README.md

 ### Compiling

-To  build the application on Linux download the source code from GitHub and unzip it (a  new folder  will  be created to automatically).
+To  build the application on download the source code from GitHub and unzip it and invoke the compiler using the commands below.

-Then change directory to the new  folder run 'make'.

 Linux/Tru64 Unix: